 Categories

 This is not that hard at all but the complexity increases because you kinda have to brew 3 batches of coffee in parallel and start the 2nd while you’re still brewing the first.
 This is where timing gets tricky and routine is crucial!

-The coffees are judged on flavors, taste and consistency by a professional jury who’ve sampled the same coffee for themselves, so they know what’s possible to achieve.
+The coffees are judged blindly (they do not know who’s coffee they judge) on flavors, taste and consistency by a professional jury who’ve sampled the same coffee for themselves, so they know what’s possible to achieve.
 In a way, it’s whoever is closest to what they achieved wins.

+Categories